AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/99_summary.rst

    -  Uses the Struct Update Operator (..) for easy copying

-   -  Includes Named-field structs, Tuple structs, and the Newtype Idiom (for type safety)
+   -  Includes Named-field structs, Tuple structs, and the newtype Idiom (for type safety)
-//JBE

 -  **Enums** (data choices)

    -  Define a type that can be one of a fixed set of options